sg-developer-portal/doc-portal-publisher-guide/get-started.md

    git init
    ```

 3. Use the [Docsify CLI](https://docsify.js.org/#/quickstart) to generate a documentation site.
-This creates the README.md and index.html files within your working directory.
+This creates an index.html file along with a few markdown text files in your directory.

    ```bash
    # Install Docsify CLI